Transversal dimension jump for product qLDPC codes: Numerical simulation

 \section{Numerical simulation}

 Here, we present numerical simulations of the bicycle/tricycle codes listed in Table~\ref{table:codes} under a standard circuit-level depolarizing noise model excluding idling errors.
 In addition, we assume no geometric locality constraints on quantum gates.
-The codes used in this work are available at \href{https://github.com/tinghui2012/transversal-dimension-jump/tree/main#}{Github}.
+The simulation software used in this work are available at \href{https://github.com/tinghui2012/transversal-dimension-jump/}{Github}.

 First, as shown in Fig.~\ref{fig:simulations}(a), the 3D tricycle codes exhibit high memory (pseudo-)thresholds of about \(0.4\%\), matching that for standard 3D toric codes.
 They are decoded efficiently using a minimum‑weight perfect matching decoder for the dominant \(Z\)-type errors, since these codes have biased distances \(d_X \gg d_Z\) and $Z$ errors produce point‑like syndromes.